 - Are the conclusions/results presented?

-- The heading of the poster should be visible and it should include the topic, the author’s name and contact details.
+- The heading of the poster should be centered at the top of the poster, and it should include the topic, the author’s name and contact details.

-- The letters should be visible, at least from approximately 2.5 meters.
+- Select a legible font that is clearly visible, at least from approximately 2.5 meters.

-- Use a simple format and spatial layout with a good colour combination.
+- Use a simple format and spatial layout with helpful color combinations.

-- Use reader-friendly icons and symbols such as arrows, numbers and etc.
+- Use reader-friendly icons and symbols such as arrows, numbers, bullets, boxes.

-- Avoid abbreviations and jargons as much as possible.
+- Avoid abbreviations and jargon as much as possible.

 What is a Virtual Presentation?